stackrev/vue-nuxt-gh-static-landingpage/README.md

 })
 ```

-run the eslint command `npx eslint --init` and go through the options to select vue and typescript to generate the correct eslint configuration file.
+Let's add some linting.
+Run the eslint command `npx eslint --init` and go through the options to select vue and typescript to generate the correct eslint configuration file.
 For nuxt3, this is how our *.eslintrc.yaml* is configured:

 ```yml